Quinoa Breakfast Bowl

 • ⅔ cup yogurt Greek, unsweetened

-• ¼ cup chopped nuts (walnuts, almonds, ect)
+• ¼ cup chopped nuts (walnuts, almonds, etc) *remove is histamine sensitive!

 • 2 strawberries large, chopped or sliced